szos/gash/README.md

 ## Why Should I Care and/or Use GASH?

 Because its FUN!
 For basic shell usage, it works just fine, same as bash, except for completions following an opening paren complete guile.
 It lets you use scheme from the command line with a simple switch character to either things for side effects or splicing in text.
 The only place it really falls flat on its face is in completions on things with spaces in them.

+### An Example of GASH Extensibility

+Say we want to move up a directory and do something.
+Currently, we would write `cd .. somthing --to 'do'`, but we want to make it more clear by using `&&`.
+We will use `ls` as a standin for the command following cd.

 ## Installation